wallarm/product-documentation/docs/latest/installation/connectors/aws-lambda.md

 * Understanding of AWS CloudFront and Lambda technologies.
 * APIs or traffic running on AWS.

+## Deployment

-### 1. Deploy a Wallarm connector
+### 1. Deploy a Wallarm node

+The Wallarm node is a core component of the Wallarm platform that you need to deploy.
+It inspects incoming traffic, detects malicious activities, and can be configured to mitigate threats.

-You can deploy a Wallarm connector node either hosted by Wallarm or in your own infrastructure, depending on the level of control you require.
+You can deploy it either hosted by Wallarm or in your own infrastructure, depending on the level of control you require.

-=== "Wallarm Edge connector node"
+=== "Wallarm Edge node"
     --8<-- "../include/waf/installation/security-edge/add-connector.md"
-=== "Self-hosted connector node"
+=== "Self-hosted node"
     The current self-hosted node deployment has limitations.
 Full response analysis is not yet supported, which is why:

     * Vulnerability discovery using the [passive detection](../../about-wallarm/detecting-vulnerabilities.md#passive-detection) method does not function properly.
 The solution determines if an API is vulnerable or not based on server responses to malicious requests that are typical for the vulnerabilities it tests.
     * The [Wallarm API Discovery](../../api-discovery/overview.md) cannot explore API inventory based on your traffic, as the solution relies on response analysis.
     * The [protection against forced browsing](../../admin-en/configuration-guides/protecting-against-bruteforce.md) is not available since it requires response code analysis.

-    To deploy a self-hosted connector node:
+    To deploy a self-hosted node for the connector:

     1. Allocate an instance for deploying the node.
     1. Choose one of the supported Wallarm node deployment solutions or artifacts for the [in-line](../supported-deployment-options.md#in-line) or [out-of-band](../oob/overview.md) deployment and follow the provided deployment instructions.